Welcome to CDA Hearing Help, part of Cambridgeshire Deaf Association

 Latest News from Cambridgeshire Hearing Help:

-Client Satisfaction Survey Report – we wish to thank everyone who took the time to complete a questionnaire and comment on our services: the batteries by post service and at our Hearing Aid Maintenance Centres.
+– we wish to thank everyone who took the time to complete a questionnaire and comment on our services: the batteries by post service and at our Hearing Aid Maintenance Centres.
 We are delighted to see how high the satisfaction is with both of our services.
 The full survey report can be found here.